rkw202156/odin-recipes/README.md

 # odin-recipes
 This project will construct a website featuring various recipes.
-THis will enhance my HTML fundamentals.
+This will enhance my HTML fundamentals.